petrhornik/spselit-nodejs-and-npm/02-Npm.md

 Required information are **name**, **version**.
 Rest is optional and has some default value defined.
 Though you probably wan't to have **license** and **author** set.

+## Project

+Here is described how project looks and works.
+This project can be "build", "packaged" and published to **NPM** as a **package**.
+But in school setting we won't be creating packages which can be used by someone else but only a relatively simple website.

 ### Structure

-When working on package (project) there will be several another files/folders available which are important.
+Project of course same as package contains `package.json`, **readme**, **license**.

-One is `package-lock.json` here is description of which exact version and from where are installed in this project.
+And `package-lock.json` here is description of which exact version and from where are installed in this project.
 This file includes all packages which are resolved - this means whole chains as dependencies which we are targeting may have it's own dependencies.

 Another is `node_modules` folder where are resolved packages installed.

+Additional file can be `.npmrc` which holds npm configuration.

+And then of course files of project itself.

+### package.json

+This file has same job as in package and that is holding information about project/package.

+In addition to it there is a section `scripts` which holds scripts which can be executed.
+That is done by running command:

+    npm run <script name>

+Scripts which can be run from here are either installed packages, npm commands, scripts files inside node or other command lines or even other applications.

+Before running given script their **pre** script will run and after it's **post** script will run.
+Pre script is named `pre<script name>` and post script is named `post<script name>`.
+So if we have script with name `build` then NPM will run `prebuild` (if exists) then `build` then `postbuild` (if exists).